 - apprentices covered under any other Act

 - inmates of any charitable institution (who aren’t living there just because they’re employees) who do any work as inmates

 - prisoners working while in custody under the Corrections Act 2004.
 They may be paid at a rate approved by the Minister of Corrections

-- employees who travel between clients and are covered by the Home and Community Support (Payment for Travel Between Clients) Settlement Act 2016 (external link) , in relation to their travel only.
+- employees who travel between clients (in relation to travel only) as covered by the Home and Community Support (Payment for Travel Between Clients) Settlement Act 2016 (external link)